-Humus depth was greatest on Sites 4, 5 and 7 and lowest on Site 6 (Figure 13).
+Humus depth was greatest on Sites 4, 5 and 7 to 10 and lowest on Site 6 (Figure 16).
 Site 6 had generally thin forest floors, likely associated with a severe burn.
 Humus form for all plots on all sites was Mor.
-Moisture Regime was generally subxeric with primarily rapidly drained soils for all sites except Site 5 (Figures 14, 15).
-Site 5 contained primarily well drained to imperfectly drained soils with a submesic moisture regime.
+Moisture Regime was generally subxeric with primarily rapidly drained soils for Sites 1 to 4 and Site 6 (Figures 17 and 18).
+Site 5 and Sites 7 to 10 were slightly wetter sites with well drained and rapidly drained soils and a predominantly submesic moisture regime.

-Figure 13.
-Mean humus depth at 7 study sites in the Modified Harvest Zone in the Quesnel TSA.
+Figure 16.
+Mean humus depth at study sites in the Modified Harvest Zone in the Quesnel TSA.

-Figure 14.
-Moisture Regime at 7 study sites in the Modified Harvest Zone in the Quesnel TSA.
+Figure 17.
+Moisture Regime at study sites in the Modified Harvest Zone in the Quesnel

-Figure 15.
-Drainage characteristics of 7 study sites in the Modified Harvest Zone in the Quesnel TSA.
+Figure 18.
+Drainage characteristics of study sites in the Modified Harvest Zone in the Quesnel TSA.